India Limited Partners Summit 2017

 Anuj Ranjan - Managing Partner- Middle East & South Asia, Brookfield Asset Management

 This session will talk about opportunities that are opening up in the private credit and distressed markets and how can LPs turn around this situation to both their and the markets’ advantage.
 Though this trend has been around in other Asian countries like China and Japan, the session will have insights from all stakeholders including banks, ARCs, PEs and VCs investing in such assets sharing their views on whether the Indian market is ready for the same yet.

 02.00pm – 02.45 pm

 Do Indian VCs have a deployment problem?
 The surge in value investments in startups in 2015 was led by e-commerce and consumer Internet.
 Now that the proverbial bubble has burst and startup valuation at large has moderated, how are VCs going to deploy the multi-billion-dollar dry powder, which is piling up with new GPs coming to play?
 What are the new domains which can suck in hordes of cash without fuelling another round of mindless cash burn?
 Is India now waiting for a consolidation among VCs as was witnessed in the PE domain in the past five years where several GPs ended up (and continue) managing zombie funds?

-Panel: PEs disguising as the new VCs for mid- to late-stage investments - From an LP’s perspective
+Panel: Are Private Equity players disguising as the new mid- to late-stage VCs?

 Hordes of first-time fund managers are out in the market to raise PE or VC funds.
 How do LPs take a call on such GPs?
 What are the factors that need a tick mark before buying into a debutant’s story?
 Can one rely on past funds they managed as part of a different group?
 What due diligence do LPs insist on before backing a GP and how many notches does this escalate in the case of first-time fund managers or those going solo?